potatoeggy/eifueo/docs/sch3uz.md

 According to **Heisenberg's uncertainty principle**, the more precisely the position of an electron is known, the less precisely its momentum is known and vice versa.
 Since the Bohr-Rutherford model, like most models, is an egregious lie, this principle is used to develop the Schrödinger model.

-The Schrödinger model asserts that electrons are now **three-dimensional waveforms** instead of particles.
+The Schrödinger model asserts that electrons are now **three-dimensional waveforms** instead of particles and relates the wave to the electron's energy and position.
 As such, the position of each electron is represented as a **3D probability cloud** around the nucleus, also known as an **orbital**.

 ### Orbitals